jpwallace22/seed/README.md

 ## Todo

-- Implement ability to parse from file path
+- ~~Implement ability to parse from file path~~
-  - This should come with json/yml parsing
+- Add JSON and YAML support
+- Support StdIn
 - flag to adjust spacing between 2 and 4 for people who write their own trees with just spaces

 ## License